 Tour launching methods

-There are 3 ways that a tour can launch for your end-users:
+There are 3 ways that a tour can launch and be seen by your end users:

 1. Tours set to run automatically (on page load)

-- Autorun will launch a tour automatically on the page (URL) where it was created.
-The end-users (consumers) will be able to experience the tour once or multiple times.
+- Autorun will launch a tour automatically, as the name suggests, on the page (URL) where it was created.
+The end-users will be able to experience the tour once or multiple times.

 - For more info, you can read the Autorun docs.